mruby/mruby/README.md

 See the [contribution guidelines][contribution-guidelines], and then send a pull request to <https://github.com/mruby/mruby>.
 We consider you have granted non-exclusive right to your contributed code under MIT license.
-If you want to be named as one of mruby developers, please include an update to the AUTHORS file in your pull request.

 [ISO-standard]: https://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=59579
 [build-status-img]: https://travis-ci.org/mruby/mruby.svg?branch=master